1958 Targa Florio: Race

 With each lap 45 miles in length, the race covered a total of 14 laps, or 630 miles, the Targa Florio is unlike any other sports car race.
 Littered with switchback turns, blind corners and a straight nearly four miles longer than Circuit de la Sarthe’s Mulsanne, the Targa was a fearsome thing to behold.

 Day of the race would be sunny and warm, with the first of the cars leaving the small village of Cerda, one-by-one, at 40 second intervals.
 It was clear right at the start that something was amiss for most of the competitors, as more than a few would be off the pace, while others would be off the road, in verges trying to repair their cars and get back into the race.
 Jean Behra would spin his Porsche 718 RSK.
 Moss would damage a wheel when he went off the road.
 Meanwhile, von Trips damaged his Ferrari heavily and returned to the pits dragging a bit of his car along the ground.
 It seemed that everyone was struggling over the mountain roads, except one, Musso.

 Musso was setting an incredible pace.
 He started last of the big works entrants, but at the end of the first lap, he would be first.
 Being in the lead, he set about performing an error-free drive.
 Moss would be on the hunt in his Aston, ever-impressive sliding around the corners, kicking up gravel everywhere and carrying on without any trouble whatsoever, following that earlier incident.
 He would break the lap record, lapping more than a minute faster than Musso.
 But the Italian had already done all of his headwork.
 He led and held steady before handing the car over to Gendebien.

 With Gendebien now the car, Moss would take his Aston even faster, but it came at a price.
 After five laps, the gearbox gave up and Moss was out of the race, before Brooks had a chance to race.
 Despite the retirement of the sole Aston Martin, the circuit maintained the pressure on the factory efforts.
 Hill would end up in a ditch, losing valuable time trying to get out and back on his way.
 As for the Belgian, he was driving smartly, keeping the car on the road, and in the lead.
 He was just a few laps before returning the car back to Musso.
 This was the only Ferrari not under heavy pressure from Behra.
-The nimble little RSK was providing its self on the winding roads, and joining the battle for a spot in the top three.
+The nimble little RSK was proving itself on the winding roads, and joining the battle for a spot in the top three.